warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/how-do-i-use-search-and-filtering.md

 ## Filtering by Custom Attributes

 To filter by additional attributes not present in the standard options, first visit the "Aggregations" tab for one of your errors.
 Next, select an attribute from the "More aggregations" dropdown.
 Finally, click the "Pin aggregation for all errors & project search" button to enable search capabilities on this attribute.

+Custom filtering is available on the [Business plan and above](https://airbrake.io/account/plan/edit).

 <img width="500px" src="/docs/assets/img/docs/airbrake/pin_aggregation_for_all.png" alt="Pin Aggregation for All">